The Brownian transport map: Contraction properties of Brownian transport maps for log-concave measures

 \begin{theorem}{\normalfont{(Isotropic log-concave measures)}} Let $p$ be an isotropic log-concave measure with compact support.
 Then \eqref{eq:sde} has a unique strong solution on $[0,1]$.
 Further, there exists a universal $\zeta$ such that, for any positive integer $m$,

-where $o_d(1)$ is a quantity, not depending on $m$, satisfying $\lim_{d\to\infty}o_d(1)=0$. \end{theorem} \begin{remark} The assumption in Theorem \ref{thm:KLS} that $p$ has a compact support is not important for the application to the Kannan--Lov\'asz--Simonovits conjecture; see \cite[section 2.6]{chen2021almost}.
+\end{theorem} \begin{remark} The assumption in Theorem \ref{thm:KLS} that $p$ has a compact support is not important for the application to the Kannan--Lov\'asz--Simonovits conjecture; see \cite[section 2.6]{chen2021almost}.
 In particular, the bounds in the theorem are independent of the size of the support of $p$. \end{remark}

 \begin{proof} By Proposition \ref{prop:existsde}, there exists a unique strong solution $(X_t)$ to \eqref{eq:sde} for all $t\in [0,1]$ with $X_1\sim p$ and, for any $m>0$,

 Hence, our goal is to upper bound the right-hand side of the inequality above.
 Given $\alpha>2$ define the stopping time